growingpenguin/growingpenguin.github.io/_posts/2024-02-28-USRP_Environment_Setup7~9.md

 The received signal is then passed through a matched filter, which is designed to maximize the SNR <br/>
 This filter is essentially the mirror image of the pulse shaping filter used at the transmitter <br/>
 It also helps to correct for the dispersion of the signal caused by the channel <br/>
+-The matched filter is the optimal linear filter for maximizing the signal to noise ratio (SNR) in the presence of additive stochastic noise <br/>
+What the Matched Filter Does <br/>
+Maximizing the Signal to Noise Ratio (SNR): <br/>
+Amplifies the sound of your whistle when it comes back to you but doesn't amplify all the other noises <br/>
+This makes your whistle sound louder and clearer compared to the background noise, making it easier for you to pinpoint your friends <br/>
+Optimal Linear Filter: <br/>
+"Optimal" means it does the best possible job at distinguishing your whistle from the noise.
+"Linear" refers to the way the filter processes the sound signals, which is in a straightforward manner without changing the essence of the whistle sound <br/>
+Additive Stochastic Noise: <br/>
+Random noise added to your signal <br/>
+The matched filter helps by focusing on the pattern of your whistle and ignoring everything else that doesn't match <br/>
 **Frequency & Time Synchronization**:  <br/>
 The receiver must adjust for any frequency offset between the transmitter and receiver to ensure the received signal is correctly aligned in time and frequency <br/>
 This means the receiver will attempt to make the frequency offset exactly 0 <br/>